-I am pleased to submit the Annual Performance Report for the Agricultural Land Consolidation Review Committee for the period of April 1, 2020 to March 31, 2021.
-This report meets the requirements of the Transparency and Accountability Act for a Category 3 entity.
+I am pleased to submit the Annual Performance Report for the Agricultural Land Consolidation Review Committee for the period of April 1, 2021 to March 31, 2022.
+This report meets the requirements of the Transparency and Accountability Act for a category three entity.

 The Agricultural Land Consolidation Review Committee was successful in achieving its annual objective as outlined in the Committee's 2020-23 Activity Plan.
-The commitments of the Provincial Government related to the Department of Fisheries, Forestry and Agriculture were considered in the preparation of this report.
-Specifically, the work undertaken will assist in reaching the target to increase Newfoundland and Labrador's food self-sufficiency from its current 10 per cent to at least 20 per cent by 2022.
+The commitments of the Provincial Government related to the Department of Fisheries, Forestry and Agriculture have been considered in the preparation of this report.
+More specifically, the work undertaken will support Government in increasing Newfoundland and Labrador's food self-sufficiency.

-My signature below is on behalf of the Agricultural Land Consolidation Review Committee and is indicative of its accountability for the reported results of its activities for 2020-21.
+My signature below is on behalf of the Agricultural Land Consolidation Review Committee and is indicative of its accountability for the reported results of its activities for 2021-22.